 In the state of New Mexico, the filing fee to open a divorce case is between $135-$155.
 However, this does not reflect the cost of drafting the Petition for the Dissolution of Marriage, Marital Settlement Agreement, Final Decree, or the settlement of property division, custody or any other issues.
 Find out more about the divorce process here.
 An initial consultation with an attorney ranges from $0-$500, depending on the firm.
 However, you get what you pay for.
 Many firms will charge the attorney's hourly rate for a first consultation and others may even offer free consultations.
 Be wary of so-called "free" consultations, because these are really just case evaluations where the attorney tells you they can take your case.
 Any divorce attorney can help you get divorced.
 What you need to know is what your options are and how much those options will cost as well as legal advice specific for your case.
 For this, you will likely need a paid consultation as attorneys generally do not provide legal advice in free consultations.
 There is no set amount for how much the actual divorce will cost, but you should know that the more there is to argue about, the more a divorce will cost.
 To keep costs down, it is recommended to talk with the other party before rushing to speak with an attorney.
 Additionally, it must be understood that no two divorce cases are the same and some divorces may require attorneys to legally settle disagreements that may arise between the two parties.
 Said disagreements prolong the timeline of a divorce and in most cases, legal fees can add up to considerable amounts.
 Even seemingly straightforward divorces can cost hundreds of dollars, where complicated divorces may have a price tag of thousands of dollars.
 Ultimately, the cost of the divorce is based on the duration of the divorce process and the amount of conflict.
 Generally speaking, a New Mexico Divorce will cost between $2500 and $8000.
 To lower your costs, check out our New Mexico Divorce guide on how to save money on your divorce.

-If you need help with divorce, custody, or child support in New Mexico, our experienced Albuquerque divorce attorneys can help you protect your interests and maximize your settlement in any family law case.
-Genus Law offers case strategy sessions where you can speak one on one with a New Mexico divorce attorney and go over your concerns, options, and get legal advice for $30.00.
-Chat with a live associate through our website chat function or call 505-317-4455 to set up your case strategy session today!
+If you need help with divorce, custody, or guardianship in New Mexico, our experienced Albuquerque divorce attorneys can help you protect your interests and maximize your settlement in any family law case.
+Genus Law offers free case evaluations where you can speak one on one with a New Mexico divorce attorney and go over your concerns and options. a Chat with a live associate through our website chat function or call 505-317-4455 to set up your FREE consultation, today!